-General Walter Hörnlein’s LXXXII Corps had no better success than General Erich Petersen’s XC Corps and the XIII SS Corps in seeking to stem the seemongly inexorable US advance.
-Furthermore, the reserves which the Oberkommando der Wehrmacht and Heeresgruppe ‘G’ made available to the 1st Army were too few and too weak to remedy the situation.
-So it was that Walker’s XX Corps was able to start biting to the defences of the ‘Westwall’.
+General Walter Hörnlein’s LXXXII Corps had no greater success than General Erich Petersen’s XC Corps and the XIII SS Corps in seeking to stem the seemingly inexorable US advance.
+Furthermore, the reserves which the Oberkommando der Wehrmacht and Heeresgruppe 'G' had made available to the 1st Army were too few and too weak to remedy the situation.
+So it was that Walker’s XX Corps was able to start biting into the defences of the 'Westwall'.

-On 3 December the 95th Division managed to secure by surprise the bridge over the Saar river between Saarlouis and Fraulautern, on the right bank of the river, then to secure the right bank area after reducing 50 pillboxes.
-On 18 December the 5th Division joined it in this bridgehead, while slightly downstream of it the 90th Division, overcoming two concrete positions, secured a second bridgehead occupying half of Dillingen.
+On 3 December the 95th Division managed to secure by surprise the bridge over the Saar river between Saarlouis and Fraulautern, on the right bank of the river, then to secure the right-bank area after reducing 50 pillboxes.
+On 18 December the 5th Division joined the 95th Division in this bridgehead, while slightly downstream of it the 90th Division, overcoming two concrete positions, secured a second bridgehead occupying half of Dillingen.

 The optimism which Patton felt about the offensive he was preparing for 19 December, with the support of some 3,000 tactical warplanes, appeared to be well founded.
 Events would prove otherwise, however.
 Even so, between 7 November and 21 December, at the cost of 4,530 dead, 21,300 wounded and 3,725 missing, the 3rd Army had accounted for 21,300 Germans killed and 37,000 taken prisoner.